 3. Avoid "reving" the engine, especially just before you switch the engine off; this wastes fuel needlessly and washes oil down from the inside cylinder walls, owing to loss of oil pressure.

-5. Buy during coolest time of day - early morning or late evening is best.
+5. Buy gasoline during the coolest time of day – early morning or late evening is best.
 During these times gasoline is densest.
-Keep in mind - gas pumps measure volumes of gasoline, not densities of fuel concentration.
+Keep in mind that gas pumps measure volumes of gasoline, not densities of fuel concentration.
 You are charged according to "volume of measurement".

 6. Choose type and brand of gasoline carefully.
 Certain brands provide you with greater economy because of better quality.
-Use the brands which "seem" most beneficial.
+Use the brands that "seem" most beneficial.

-9. Never exceed legal speed limit.
-Primarily they are set for your traveling safety, however better gas efficiency also occurs.
-Traveling at 55 mph give you up to 21% better mileage when compared to former legal of 65 mph and 70 mph.
+9. Never exceed the legal speed limit.
+Primarily, they are set for your traveling safety.
+However, better gas efficiency also occurs.
+Traveling at 55 mph gives you up to 21% better mileage when compared to former legal speed limits of 65 mph and 70 mph.

 10. Traveling at fast rates in low gears can consume up to 45% more fuel than is needed.